JonesInForCode/JonesInForCode/README.md

 # 👋 Hi, I’m @JonesInForCode
 # 👀 I’m interested in Full Stack and Game Development.
-- 🌱 I’m currently learning Java, Spring Boot, and SQL
+- 🌱 I’m currently looking for that next big thing
-- I am currently learning new skills on https://hyperskill.org/ on the Java Full Stack Developer Study Path and I have a 40 day streak as of 10/26/24!
+ 📫 How to reach me:

-- 📫 How to reach me: contact@jonesinforcode.dev | https://www.linkedin.com/in/nicolas-jones-0930b6177/
+nick.jones@jonesinforcode.dev | https://www.linkedin.com/in/nicolas-jones-0930b6177/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have a diverse career history, from food service, Operations Management, and Workplace Safety to Interactive Media Design and Web Development.
 # Live Sites: